andrewchambers/assist/README.md

 ## Examples

 ```
-$ assist --focus '*.c' 'Can you fix the compile errors in this project?'
+$ minicoder --focus '*.c' 'Can you fix the compile errors in this project?'
 ```

 ```
-$ assist --model openai/o3 'Can you explain the files in the current directory?'
+$ minicoder --model openai/o3 'Can you explain the files in the current directory?'
 ```

 ## Support the Project

-If you're paying for AI model access through OpenAI, Anthropic, or other providers, consider supporting the development of assist as well!
+If you're paying for AI model access through OpenAI, Anthropic, or other providers, consider supporting the development of minicoder as well!
 Your contributions help maintain and improve this tool.

 **GitHub Sponsors**: [Sponsor @andrewchambers](https://github.com/sponsors/andrewchambers)